HTTP-RPC/Lima/README.md

 ## LMScrollView
 The `LMScrollView` class extends `UIScrollView` to simplify the declaration of scrollable content.
 It presents a single content view, optionally allowing the user to scroll in one or both directions.

 The scroll view's content is specified via its `content` property.
-The following `LMScrollView` properties determine how the content will be presented:
+The following properties determine how the content will be presented:

 ```swift
 var isFitToWidth: Bool